studentinsights/studentinsights/README.md

 thor import:start
 ```

 Use the `--district` flag to indicate your school district or charter organization.
-File formats and storage are configured by district in `app/importers/settings/settings.rb`.
+File formats and storage are configured in `app/importers/settings/settings.rb`.

 So far, Student Insights can import CSV and JSON and can fetch data from AWS and SFTP.
-To import a new flat file type, you'll want to write a new data transformer: `app/importers/data_transformers`.
-To import from a new storage location, you'll want to write a new client: `app/importers/clients`.
+To import a new flat file type, write a new data transformer: `app/importers/data_transformers`.
+To import from a new storage location, write a new client: `app/importers/clients`.

 ### Tests
-This app uses the [Rspec](https://www.relishapp.com/rspec/rspec-rails/v/3-2/docs) testing library.
-To run the test suite:
+This app uses [Rspec](https://www.relishapp.com/rspec/rspec-rails/v/3-2/docs).
+Run the test suite:

 ```
 rspec
 ```

 #### Pre-commit
 This app comes with a suggested pre-commit file that you can add to your git hooks.
-It will run the tests before any commits, so you can be sure any changes you add are kosher.
+It will run the tests before committing, so you can be sure any changes are kosher.

 Add to your git hooks: